 - Cloud: software is hosted on remote servers and accessed through a web application; buyer pays an on-demand subscription rate for the license, often referred to as “software as a service”

-Common Features of DAM Software
+Common features of DAM tools

 Other common features include: